fenago/tableau-intermediate/lab-guides/md/Lab_1.md

 Building a dual-axis map
 ------------------------------------------

-In this recipe, you will learn how to create a dual-axis map.
+In this lab, you will learn how to create a dual-axis map.
 We will build on what we learned in the [*Building a map*] recipe and learn how to implement a dual axis.